 Move over, regular dipped strawberries—there's a new Independence Day-inspired treat in town.
 Namely, this visually-stunning dessert that decorates fresh, juicy strawberries with white chocolate and blue sprinkles for an inspired summertime treat that guests can help themselves to at your July Fourth party.Continue to 5 of 12 below.

 05 of 12

 The Fourth of July is a great time to make this berry-studded cake.
 It is filled with blueberries and raspberries for a juicy, sweet interior, and baked in a bundt pan to get its distinctive shape.
-The finished cake can be iced with the included vanilla glaze, plated with a dessert sauce, or simply dusted with confectioners sugar.
+The finished cake can be iced with a vanilla glaze, plated with a dessert sauce, or simply dusted with confectioners sugar.
 Enjoy any leftover slices as a lovely tea-time snack or a treat for summer camp lunchboxes.

 06 of 12

 In less than 30 minutes, you can make this gorgeous trifle.
 It deserves to be served in tall glasses or a decorative glass bowl, so your guests can admire its red, white, and blue layers.
 It's filled with juicy fresh or frozen berries, fluffy whipped cream, creamy custard, and thick slabs of soft red velvet cake.

 Take a bite out of the holiday with these delectable little cake balls filled with red, white, and blue layers.
 They take some effort to pull together, but we think that the results are worth it for a special holiday party.
 Arrange them on a pretty tray for serving or pop them onto skewers for guests to pick up lollipop-style.

 Kids are sure to devour these red, white, and blue bars quickly.
 While the squares are easy to make, they do take some advanced prep because each layer needs to set separately.
 We think your patience will be worth it when you see the way that little ones react to the patriotic treat.Continue to 9 of 12 below.